ektogamat/R3F-Ultimate-Lens-Flare/README.md

 # Changing the Blend Mode

-`Ultimate Lens Flare` was created to be easy and simple to use.
-It uses a custom shader pass on Effect composer to read the scene and overlay it with your lens flare effect automatically.
+With the aim of simplicity and user-friendliness, `Ultimate Lens Flare` seamlessly integrates into your workflow.
+It employs a custom shader pass on Effect Composer to effortlessly apply the lens flare effect by overlaying it on the scene.

-However, you might want to tweak some things to match your needs.
-The main parameter you can change to affect the overal look of the effect is the `blendFunction`.
-By default, this will be set to <strong>BlendFunction.NORMAL</strong>, but you can change it by passing a different blending mode using the `blendFunction` prop:
+Nevertheless, you have the flexibility to customize the effect to suit your specific requirements.
+The primary parameter that influences the overall appearance of the effect is the <strong>`blendFunction`</strong>.
+By default, this parameter is set to <strong>BlendFunction.NORMAL</strong>.
+However, you can modify it by providing a different blending mode through the blendFunction prop:

 ```js
 <EffectComposer>